-- Remove the dam at Llyn Brân.
-The construction work will involve complete removal of the dam structure, ecological enhancements and shoreline restoration.
-The work will result in a reduction in surface area of the lake of approximately half (123,500m² to 61,500m²)
+- Removed the dam at Llyn Brân.
+The construction work involved complete removal of the dam structure, ecological enhancements and shoreline restoration.
+The work has reduced the surface area of the lake of approximately half (123,500m² to 61,500m²)

-- Demolish ancillary building and associated structure located at the north eastern area of the reservoir.
-All building waste will be removed for disposal off-site.
+- Demolished ancillary building and associated structure located at the north eastern area of the reservoir.
+All building waste was removed for disposal off-site.

-- Exposed sections of pipework will be removed and disposed of off-site.
-Buried pipework will be sealed and filled by grouting
+- Exposed sections of pipework was removed and disposed of off-site.
+Buried pipework was sealed and filled by grouting

-- New roadside fencing to be installed along the south side of the A543 at the north end of the reservoir
+- New roadside fencing was installed along the south side of the A543 at the north end of the reservoir

-- Install a layer of stone to protect the soil surface from erosion.
-This will be required around the upstream end of the B4501 culvert a short distance downstream of the discontinued reservoir.
+- Installed a layer of stone to protect the soil surface from erosion.

-The concrete dam structure will then be dismantled and removed off site.
-Silt from the reservoir will be placed in specialist silt tubes to drain safely.
-Remediation works around the shoreline and downstream watercourse will complete the works, with natural coir matting placed around the margins.
+- Remediation works around the shoreline and downstream watercourse to complete the works, with natural coir matting placed around the margins.

 Protection of the environment has always been at the forefront of this project.

-We have worked closely with Natural Resources Wales (NRW) and specialist environmental consultants Ricardo throughout this scheme.
-Detailed ecological surveys, assessments and mitigations have been made to ensure the work does not cause a negative impact to the environment.
+We worked closely with Natural Resources Wales (NRW) and specialist environmental consultants throughout this scheme.
+Detailed ecological surveys, assessments and mitigations were made to ensure the work does not cause a negative impact to the environment.

 Dam removal is widely recognised as being beneficial to the environment and NRW is supportive of the work we are doing.
 By removing the dam structure at Llyn Brân, we will see an improvement in the local biodiversity of the area.
 In fact. the work at Llyn Brân will result in the site becoming a Special Area of Conservation (SAC).